 The last thing we want to point out regarding fly fishing is the experience.
 With traditional fishing, you are often sitting on top of either your boat or a bank.
 With fly fishing, you are in the thick of things, literally.

 You will challenge the fishes head-on and be in the middle of either a rushing stream or creek.
 Sound fun, right?
-These elements are all core concepts of fly fishing that makes it enjoyable.
+These elements are all core concepts of fly fishing that make it enjoyable.

 Now, it’s time to buy some gear.
 Here are some of the best fly reels.